-Refuge lands are managed as defined under the National Wildlife Refuge System Improvement Act of 1997.
+Refuge lands are managed as defined under the Improvement Act.
 Congress has distinguished a clear legislative mission of wildlife conservation for all national wildlife refuges.
 National wildlife refuges, unlike other public lands, are dedicated to the conservation of the Nation's fish and wildlife resources and wildlife-dependent recreational uses.
 Priority projects emphasize the protection and enhancement of fish and wildlife species first and foremost, but considerable emphasis is placed on balancing the needs and demands for wildlife-dependent recreation and environmental education.

-The goals and objectives outlined in Chapter IV addressed specific refuge management needs for fish and wildlife population management; habitats and habitat restoration; land protection and acquisition; cultural resources; visitor services; and refuge management on five units stretched over 120 miles along the Red River that is the Red River National Wildlife Refuge.
+The goals and objectives outlined in Chapter IV addressed specific refuge management needs for fish and wildlife population management; habitats and habitat restoration; land protection and acquisition; cultural resources; visitor services; and refuge management on five units stretched over 120 miles along the Red River that is the Red River NWR.
 Habitat management will be tailored to meet priority species needs, while meeting the needs of other fish and wildlife that are dependent upon refuge lands.
 Because the rate at which each unit of the refuge achieves its full potential is dependent on the level of resources that are invested, wildlife populations that are locally, regionally, and nationally important may be delayed until staffing and funding are adequate to meet the identified needs.
-Proposed priority public use programs (such as the planned visitor center) that would establish and expand opportunities for wildlife-dependent public recreation cannot be implemented and accomplished without specialized staff and substantial funding increases.
+Proposed priority public use programs (such as the planned visitor center) that would establish and expand opportunities for wildlife-dependent public recreation cannot be implemented and accomplished without specialized staff and substantial resources.